-The best way to keep your cat safe during snowy weather is to keep it indoors until the storm passes.
-Even outdoor shelters can be dangerous because whiteout conditions can occur that can cause your cat to become disoriented and unable to find its way home.
-Cats kept indoors will not get lost, nor will they need to worry about sudden temperature drops.
+The best way to keep your cat safe during snowy weather is to keep them indoors until the storm passes.
+Even outdoor shelters can be dangerous because whiteout conditions can cause your cat to become disoriented and unable to find their way home.
+Cats kept indoors will not get lost or need to worry about sudden temperature drops.

-Most cats prefer to avoid snow, but they are quite capable of surviving in it, and you shouldn’t let their distaste for it sway your opinion against getting one if you live in the north.
-However, several species, including the Main Coon and Norwegian Forest Cat, prefer cold weather if you want to make your cat as comfortable as possible, but allowing your cat to go outdoors unrestricted is dangerous for many other reasons besides cold weather and keeping it indoors is our recommendation.
+Most cats prefer to avoid snow, but they are quite capable of surviving in it, and you shouldn’t let their distaste for it sway your opinion against getting a cat if you live in the North.
+However, several species, including the Main Coon and Norwegian Forest Cat, prefer cold weather.
+However, allowing your cat to go outdoors unrestricted is dangerous for many other reasons besides cold weather, and keeping them indoors is our recommendation.

 We hope you have enjoyed this short guide and it has helped answer your questions.
 If we have helped you understand your pet better, please share our look into if cats like snow on Facebook and Twitter.